 NOTE: Thesis Title and Abstract will be published in The Vault, the university's electronic thesis repository as soon as the electronic submission is approved.

-Submit the Thesis Withhold Request form to FGS Office before submitting your thesis.
-A withhold will not be granted if approval is not obtained
+Submit the Thesis Withhold Request form to the FGS office, along with your other mandatory thesis forms.
+Your forms will be reviewed and you will be given further instructions on how to submit your thesis.
+A withhold will not be granted if approval is not obtained.